Message from the Board Chairperson

 We take our mission very seriously to protect the health of Georgians by ensuring that well qualified physicians and other members of the healing arts receive licensure and by providing up-to-date information regarding the practice of medicine for both the consumer and healthcare professionals.
 The Georgia Composite Medical Board is an independent agency whose mission is to protect the health of Georgia’s citizens as well as to enforce the Medical Practice Act as enacted by the Georgia legislature in 2009.

 The Georgia Composite Medical Board is composed of fifteen volunteer members appointed by the Governor and one ex-officio volunteer member appointed by the Board.
 There are thirteen physician members who are actively practicing physicians in the state of Georgia.
 Two members of the Board are non-physician consumer appointees and the other member is a Physician Assistant who serves in an ex-officio capacity.
-The Board is capably served by Ms. LaSharn Hughes, MBA, Executive Director, and a very talented and dedicated staff.
+The Board is capably served by Bob Jeffery, MBA, Executive Director, and a very talented and dedicated staff.

 For the consumer, the Board investigates all complaints submitted either online or by mail as well as investigating all malpractice settlements.
 The Board website provides to the public profiles on all licensed providers in the state as well as all public Board orders.